Email hacker reveals Bush family photos, addresses

-A report on the Smoking Gun website (www.thesmokinggun), said the pilfered emails provided a rare glimpse into the private lives of one of America's most powerful political dynasties.
+A report on the Smoking Gun website, said the pilfered emails provided a rare glimpse into the private lives of one of America's most powerful political dynasties.
 The Bushes are only the second family in U.S. history to send a father and son to the White House.

 The website said a hacker known as Guccifer raided the email accounts and posted the photos online.
 The pictures include an image of former President George H.W.
 Bush, who was released from a Houston hospital last month after seven weeks of treatment for bronchitis and related ailments, in a hospital bed.